aaron-baluja/custom_photo_rotation/README.md

 # Custom Photo Rotation Screen Saver

 A Python-based screen saver application that displays images from a configured folder with automatic rotation every 15 seconds.
+The program recursively searches for images in all subdirectories.

 ## Features